Documentation Index

 • Batches to retrieve on startup: Specifies how many batches to retrieve on startup, or alternatively when there is a communication failure.
 The default value is 4.

 • Resource ID: Specifies which resource is used to provide data.
-If left empty, data will not be filtered by Resource ID and therefore all of the instructions received will be used.
+If left empty, data is not filtered by Resource ID and all received instructions are used.
+If there’s just one Resource ID for the CAISO certificate, you can leave that field blank.

-• Port: Port for connecting to the server.
-The valid values range from 1 to 65,535.
+• Port: Port used to connect to the server.
+The valid range is 1 to 65,535.
 The default value is 443.

-• Certificate: Certificate provided by California ISO used for authentication with the server.
+• Certificate: Certificate used for authentication with the server.
+The certificate must be in PFX format.

 • Passphrase: Passphrase used in the certificate.